BryantSteed/project-scc/scc-project-report.md

 ![img](find_sccs_theoretical_constants.png)

 As you can see, we had some major outliers in the data with the constants here.
-I didn't subset the constants to get a different estiamte because I considered the outlier to be a legitimate datapoint.
+I didn't subset the constants to get a different estimate because I considered the outlier to be a legitimate datapoint.

 ![img](find_sccs_empirical.svg)

 In this graph of the theoretical vs the observed, you can see that my theoretical still nearly perfectly estimated the empirical.
 This went just as I predicted.
 It's still important to note that the constant data had a lot of noise which prevented you from seeing that most of the constants were actually quite similar.
 The main piece of noise were outliers.
-However, as seen here, those outliers were insufficient to provide enough noise to deviate from the theoretial order.
+However, as seen here, those outliers were insufficient to provide enough noise to deviate from the theoretical order.

-I think that the noise in the data could be to random background processes occuring in my computer.
+I think that the noise in the data could be to random background processes occurring in my computer.
 Running it on my computer to get runtime isn't the best analysis because my computer state changes over time, which could have an impact on the performance.
-I suspect that at a given moment, the processor just didn't schedule for the computations of this program in that given mircrosecond for whatever reason.
+I suspect that at a given moment, the processor just didn't schedule for the computations of this program in that given microsecond for whatever reason.

 ## Stretch 1